josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 Eventually, however, I decided it was worth keeping WordPress around for a while, for a few reasons.

-<Callout class="former-highlight">The block editor, it turns out, is also the best link between a headless back-end and its decoupled front-end.</Callout>
+<Callout>The block editor, it turns out, is also the best link between a headless back-end and its decoupled front-end.</Callout>

 One is: **I still want to see where Gutenberg goes**.
 The block editor is still a _long_ way from where it needs to be (and I still tweet out my frustrations with it from time to time), but it's also very exciting.